qmtran/openstack-labs/lab-00/README.md

     * `ssh centos@<Public IP Address of JUMPER> -i student.pem`

-        Ofcourse, you might be using PuTTy to perform the above command.
+        Of course, you might be using PuTTy to perform the above command.
 Regardless of how you start an SSH session with jumper, bash should look like this now: `[centos@jumper ~]`

   0. Add controller internal IP to jumper /etc/hosts

-      From the jumper box, issue the following command to log into the controller.
+      From jumper, issue the following command to log into the controller.
 If prompted, respond with 'yes' to import the new key.

     * `ssh centos@<Public IP Address of CONTROLLER> -i student.pem`